-Somebody on Reddit posted results saying that it worked for them within 9 days.
-If you read the comments below, written by visitors to this page, you’ll see that some people see an improvement within 20 minutes.
+Somebody on Reddit (link below) posted results saying that it worked for them within seven to nine days.
+If you read the comments (below) from readers of this page, you’ll see that some people see an improvement within 20 minutes.
 Others need a few weeks and, for some, it doesn’t work at all.
 I can’t promise a cure but I do feel that some people give-up too quickly.
 My suggestion is that you do it for at least 10 continuous minutes, at least once a day, for at least a month before deciding that it doesn’t work for you.

 Q. Can I do Image Streaming without speaking the words out-loud?

 Not if you want to be able to improve your ability to see images in your mind’s eye!
 As described further down this page, speaking inside your head while doing Image Streaming is likely to send you to sleep.

 Q. All I see is black.
 How can I describe what I see when there’s nothing to see?